 - Clothing, fabrics – Saturate the stain with alcohol-based hairspray and let it sit that way for around 10 minutes, then blot with a wet cloth or sponge and launder the garment as usual.
 Alternatively, you can rug the stain gently with your fingers with whitening toothpaste and rinse with cold water.

 - Carpet, rug, runner – Spray the stain with WD-40 and blot gently without rubbing it.
-Clean the area with a mild, liquid laundry detergent, rinse with warm water and blot dry.
+Clean the area with mild, liquid laundry detergent, rinse with warm water and blot dry.

 How to remove marker stains from: